NQCD/NQCDynamics.jl/docs/src/index.md

 #### 1. Install Julia
 Download and install the current stable release from the [Julia website](https://julialang.org/downloads/).
-For most platforms `julia` is provided as a precompiled binary.
+For most platforms `julia` is provided as a precompiled binary and do not require any installation procedure.
+However, you need to specify the path to julia or create a symbolic link to the executable that is in your systempath.

 #### 2. Install the `NQCDRegistry`
 Since the package is not included in the default registry (`General`), we must first